UnrulyNatives/helpers-for-laravel-projects/README.md

 use UserExtensions;`

-5. Register trait with useful for models
+5. Register trait in other models
 In your model file declare:
 `use Unrulynatives\Helpers\ModelExtensions;